evanthegrayt/cdc/README.md

 opinion, the fewer aliases, the better.
 Also, you now have to remember an alias for each repository. `cdc` solves this issue with its tab-completion.

+An added benefit is that variables are exported to your shell, which means you can use it in scripts and other plugins.
+For example, I wrote a custom [integration with vim](#vim) that makes use of the exported `CDC_DIRS` variable.

 ### Why the name "cdc"?
 I wanted something fast to type that wasn't already a command or builtin.
 You already type `cd` a million times a day, and you don't even have to move your